 Tea presents itself in many ways.
-Of course, visiting the grocery store you’re likely presented with a variety or different flavors and types.
+Of course, when visiting the grocery store, you’re likely presented with a variety of different flavors and types.
 Loose leaf tea or tea bags?
 What is the difference?
 What options are available if I want something with less caffeine?
 Is there an ideal breakfast and morning tea for someone such as myself?

 When searching for tea, it can be hard to navigate what works best given your needs.

 Let’s narrow our search and focus on selecting Japanese green teas based on your needs and what fits in your life.

 Here are a few commonly asked questions we get about selecting the right tea for you and the answers to those questions: I hope this list helps you navigate the great world of Japanese tea varieties!

 - First, the video of this blog post.

 - Should I drink tea bags or loose leaf tea?